EU leaders fear Polish exit following court ruling

 BRUSSELS (AP) — Senior officials from two founding members of the European Union expressed fears Friday that a Polish ruling challenging the supremacy of EU laws could trigger the country's exit from the 27-nation bloc.

-France’s Europe minister Clement Beaune insisted that the move is an attack against the EU, while Luxembourg minister of Foreign and European affairs Jean Asselborn said Poland is “playing with fire."
+France’s Europe minister, Clement Beaune, insisted that Thursday's ruling from Poland's Constitutional Tribunal was an attack against the EU, while Luxembourg Minister of Foreign and European Affairs Jean Asselborn said Poland was “playing with fire."

+They spoke a day after the tribunal ruled that Polish laws take precedence over those of the 27-nation bloc, which Poland joined in 2004.
+The ruling further escalated lingering tensions over democratic standards between the country’s right-wing nationalist government and Brussels institutions.

+The tribunal majority ruling — in response to a case brought by Prime Minister Mateusz Morawiecki — said Poland’s EU membership did not give the European Court of Justice supreme legal authority and did not mean that Poland had shifted its legal sovereignty to the EU.

-The head of the EU's executive branch, European Commission president Ursula von der Leyen, said she is “deeply concerned" by the ruling and pledged a a swift analysis of its meaning before taking action.
+The head of the EU's executive branch, European Commission President Ursula von der Leyen, said she was “deeply concerned" by the ruling and pledged a swift analysis of its meaning before the EU acts.
 She also hinted at possible business disruptions with Poland.

-Beaune said he does not want Poland to leave, echoing a sentiment largely shared in Brussels and in Poland, where Morawiecki recently called “fake news" a potential so-called Polexit.
+Beaune said he does not want Poland to leave, echoing a sentiment largely shared in Brussels and in Poland, where Morawiecki recently called a potential “Polexit” fake news.
+Some 80% of Poles support EU membership.

-Ruling party leader Jaroslaw Kaczynski recently said Poland wants to be in the EU, but in an EU that respects its own rule and treaties, meaning the independence of member states within the bloc.
-And in mid-September, the Law and Justice party adopted a resolution stating that Poland wants to be in.

-“You know that in Poland the people are European, and that they want to stay European," Asselborn said.
+“You know that in Poland, the people are European, and that they want to stay European,” Luxembourg’s Asselborn said.
 “But it must be said quite clearly that this government in Poland is playing with fire.
-That means that at a certain moment there can be a break not only legally but also politically.”
+That means that at a certain moment there can be a break, not only legally, but also politically.”

+Poland's Senate adopted a resolution Friday stating that the upper house of parliament will “stand guard to the national interests which reside in Poland's continued presence in the European Union."

+The resolution says it's the tribunal's ruling that conflicts with Poland's Constitution and expresses concerns that an opinion handed down from a court "that is controlled by the ruling party is a legislative prelude to leading Poland out of" the E.U.

+Jaroslaw Kaczynski, the leader of Poland's ruling Law and Justice party, recently said that Poland wants to be in the E.U. but one that respects its own rules and treaties, meaning the independence of the bloc's member nations.
+Law and Justice adopted a resolution in mid-September stating that Poland wants to remain an EU member.

-As guardian of the EU treaties, the European Commission reaffirmed after the ruling that EU law has primacy over national law, including constitutional provisions, and pledged to “make use of its powers to safeguard the uniform application and integrity of Union law."
+As guardian of the EU treaties, the EU's executive commission reaffirmed after the ruling that EU law has primacy over national law, including constitutional provisions, and pledged to “make use of its powers to safeguard the uniform application and integrity of Union law."

-Last month, the EU's executive branch asked the European Court of Justice to impose daily fines on Poland until it improves the functioning of the Polish Supreme Court and suspends new laws that were deemed to undermine judicial independence.
+Last month, the European Commission asked the European Court of Justice to impose daily fines on Poland until it improves the functioning of the Polish Supreme Court and suspends new laws that were deemed to undermine judicial independence.

 The commission could also activate a mechanism allowing the suspension of payments of EU money to a member country suspected of not adhering to the bloc's standards.